The Distribution Function of the Longest Path Length in Constant Treewidth DAGs with Random Edge Length: Other Edge Length Distributions

-\begin{proof} (of Theorem \ref{th:TaylorTreeWidth}) At first, we prove the theorem assuming a separated tree decomposition with width $k$.
+\begin{proof} (of Theorem \ref{th:TaylorTreeWidth}) We first prove the theorem assuming a separated tree decomposition with width $k$.
 In the proof, we assume that all forms are expanded into the sum of products.
 We store a form on memory as an array of coefficients of terms.
-In addition to Definition \ref{definition:form}, the edge length distribution functions and its derivatives are also the units of the form.